sajjadGG/book-python/basics/sequence/slicing.rst

     text[100:]      # ''

-Accessing slice from all elements
+Accessing Slice from All Elements
 =================================
 * Used in ``numpy``